-During her term as U.S. Ambassador to Finland, Bonnie led several successful initiatives, including the Women Business Leaders Summit in Helsinki in 2002 for women from the Baltic Region and Russia.
-In 2003, she initiated Stop Child Trafficking: End Modern-Day Slavery and Children of Karelia.
-The program helped Finnish and Russian charities assist children at risk from drugs, crime, HIV/AIDS and trafficking.
-For her outstanding services, the President of Finland awarded Bonnie one of Finland’s highest honors — the Commander Grand Cross of the Order of the Lion.
+During her term as U.S. Ambassador to Finland, Ambassador McElveen-Hunter led several initiatives to success, including the Women Business Leaders Summit® in Helsinki in 2002 for women from the Baltic Region.
+A second Summit was held two years later in Riga, Latvia, and a third in 2007 in Amman, Jordan for women from Iraq, Palestine, Syria and other Middle East nations which continued into Bahrain and Dubai in the fall of 2008.
+These Summits advanced entrepreneurship and encouraged businesswomen from the Baltic Region to the Middle East to launch or expand business opportunities in their native countries.
+In 2003, Ambassador McElveen-Hunter initiated the Stop Child Trafficking: End Modern-Day Slavery and Children of Karelia program, which helped Finnish and international charities assist children at risk from drugs, crime, HIV/AIDS and trafficking.
+For her exceptional and outstanding services, the President of Finland awarded her one of Finland’s highest honors — the Commander Grand Cross of the Order of the Lion.

 Ambassador McElveen-Hunter was originally appointed as Chairman of the Board of the American Red Cross in 2004, which marked the first time a woman has been named to that position.
 In 2007 she co-founded The Tiffany Circle Society of Women Leaders, a network of women philanthropists which has grown to include 43 communities nationwide.
 To-date Tiffany Circle members have invested over $80 million into the Red Cross mission.